 Note: At the beginning of each phase, it checks the Answer file to see if any values are provided to drive that phase.
 If found, it uses those values and continues.
 Else will resort to user input to continue.
 This is how, traditionally, in OSD, the Windows Setup is customized.

-What configuration passes a Windows Setup goes through?
+What configuration does a Windows Setup go through?

 Below is the schematic representation showing the configuration passes through which the Windows Setup process handles the OS installation (generalized).